Skip to content

 • Operators reason about cross-version behavior inside the Operations app, using tools that query both worlds-context and platform-context surfaces and correlate manually.

-• Customers reason about cross-version behavior inside the dashboard, using the overlay markers as anchors for their own interpretation.
+• Customers reason about cross-version behavior inside the Customer Dashboard, using the overlay markers as anchors for their own interpretation.

 • The World Agent reasons about its own rule-level cross-version patterns via its version-spanning memory tier — that stays worlds-internal.